Barcoding64

 So, for example, to create a barcode of “1321MTLW,” you would enter “*1321MTLW*” in your word processor.

 It’s also important to note that the asterisk characters won’t appear when the barcode is scanned.
 So, for example, scanning “*1321MTLW*” as a barcode will simply return “1321MTLW.”
+And remember that adding spaces creates two separate barcodes, so use a hyphen or dash instead.

 Using a free barcode font is just one step in a series to start tracking and managing your inventory more efficiently.
 Below are all the steps you need to get an inventory tracking system started: